 The legal counsel of the University of Missouri-Kansas City has interpreted the legal duty of the University, as an employer, to incur all costs with obtaining and maintaining visa status during employment.
 As a result of the significant financial responsibility, we no longer sponsor H1-B visas for our trainees, although we do have several residents on J-1 visas.

 We strive to have a diverse panel of residents in each class.
 We do not specifically recruit to a quota system by medical school origin, research interest, clinical interest, or fellowship interest.
-We do have a primary care track and we recruit interested candidates to fill these positions.
 Our rank list is based on a time-tested, continuously refined evaluation process relying on objective ranking utilizing the ERAS selection process.

 We hope to recruit well from our medical school.
 We hope to recruit the best and brightest residents from local, regional and international programs.
 It is our strong belief that a diverse residency program provides the best training environment for all participants.